-We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Controller General of the United States.
+We conducted this performance audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusions based on our audit objectives.

-In planning and performing our performance audit, we obtained an understanding of the Fund's internal control in order to determine if the internal controls were adequate to help ensure the Fund's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution, but not for the purpose of expressing an opinion on the effectiveness of the Proposition 39 Measure N Building Bond Fund (21) National School District's internal control.
+In planning and performing our performance audit, we obtained an understanding of the Fund's internal control in order to determine if the internal controls were adequate to help ensure the Fund's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution, but not for the purpose of expressing an opinion on the effectiveness of the Measure N Building Fund (21) National School District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.

-In connection with our performance audit, we performed an audit for compliance as required in the performance requirements for the Proposition 39 Measure N General Obligation Bond for the fiscal year ended June 30, 2019.
+In connection with our performance audit, we performed an audit for compliance as required in the performance requirements for the Proposition 39 Measure N General Obligation Bond for the fiscal year ended June 30, 2018.
 The objective of the audit of compliance applicable to National School District is to determine with reasonable assurance that:

-- The proceeds from the sale of the Proposition 39 Measure N Bonds were only used for the purposes set forth in the ballot measure and not for any other purpose. - The Governing Board of the District, in establishing the approved projects set forth in the ballot measure to modernize, replace, renovate, construct, acquire, equip, furnish, and otherwise improve facilities of the District.
+- The proceeds from the sale of the Proposition 39 Measure N Bonds were only used for the purposes set forth in the ballot measure and not for any other purpose, such as teacher and administrative salaries. - The Governing Board of the District, in establishing the approved projects set forth in the ballot Measure No modernize, replace, renovate, construct, acquire, equip, furnish, and otherwise improve facilities of the District as noted in the bond project list.